lsst-dm/dmtn-056/describing-datasets.rst

 Most interactive analysis code will interact primarily with :py:class:`DatasetLabels <DatasetLabel>`, as these provide the simplest, least-structured way to use the :ref:`Butler` interface.

 The next class, :py:class:`DatasetRef` itself, provides access to the associated :ref:`DataUnit` instances and the :py:class:`DatasetType`.
-A :py:class:`DatasetRef` instance cannot be constructed without a :ref:`Registry`, making it somewhat more cumbersome to use in interactive contexts.
+A :py:class:`DatasetRef` instance cannot be constructed without complete :ref:`DataUnits <DataUnit>` and a complete :ref:`DatasetType`, making it somewhat more cumbersome to use in interactive contexts.
 The SuperTask pattern hides those extra construction steps from both SuperTask authors and operators, however, and :py:class:`DatasetRef` is the class SuperTask authors will use most.

 Instances of the final class in the hierarchy, :py:class:`DatasetHandle`, always correspond to a :ref:`Datasets <Dataset>` that has already been stored in a :ref:`Datastore`.
+A :py:class:`DatasetHandle` instance cannot be constructed without interacting directly with a :ref:`Registry`.
 In addition to the :ref:`DataUnits <DataUnit>` and :ref:`DatasetType` exposed by :py:class:`DatasetRef`, a :py:class:`DatasetHandle` also provides access to its :ref:`URI` and component :ref:`Datasets <Dataset>`.
 The additional functionality provided by :py:class:`DatasetHandle` is rarely needed unless one is interacting directly with a :py:class:`Registry` or :py:class:`Datastore` (instead of a :py:class:`Butler`), but the :py:class:`DatasetRef` instances that appear in SuperTask code may actually be :py:class:`DatasetHandle` instances (in a language other than Python, this would have been handled as a :py:class:`DatasetRef` pointer to a :py:class:`DatasetHandle`, ensuring that the user sees only the :py:class:`DatasetRef` interface, but Python has no such concept).